deepak97233/NTM-FB-Bot-heroku/README.rst

-fb-chat-bot
+NTM-FBchat-bot

-Getting Started with fb-chat-bot connecting your fb account tutorial video link
+Getting Started with NTM-FBchat-bot

+connecting your fb account tutorial video link
 Video Link : https://www.mediafire.com/file/ckw3gbc20kcrbw5/fb_bot_demo.mp4/file

 IMP UPDATE!!!
 If u want to work bot even after fb logout.. just follow these steps:
 >> open private/incognito window and login facebook..
 >> get cookie editor extension and allow the extension in private/incognito mode
 >> get xs value from cookie editor and enter that xs value in fb-chat-bot.py instead of regular window xs value shown in video
->> and close the incognito window (do not logout) Disclaimer!
+>> and close the incognito window (do not logout)

+Disclaimer!
 Not responsible if any damage is done to your fb account

 -------------->> Basic Features <<----------------------
 To get current weather of any city
 -> weather of city_name